tychonievich/cso1-s2022/markdown/lab01-git-infotheory.md

     We don't expect that to happen very often this semester, but you should get into the practice of *always* `git pull`{.bash} before `git push`{.bash}.

 `git push`{.bash}
-:   As git to send your changes to the main repository on the remote server
+:   Ask git to send your changes to the main repository on the remote server

 `ssh mst3k@portal.cs.virginia.edu`{.bash}
 :   Move over to the server